ethanolivertroy/fedramp-continuous-validation-prototype/README.md

 The `.github/workflows/example-ci.yml` file demonstrates how to integrate the validation into a CI/CD pipeline with GitHub Actions.

+### FedRAMP-Authorized Cloud Deployment

+For details on how to deploy this tool in FedRAMP-authorized cloud environments, refer to the [FedRAMP Cloud Deployment Guide](docs/fedramp_cloud_deployment.md).
+This includes:

+- AWS GovCloud Lambda and ECS deployment options
+- Azure Government Functions deployment
+- Security considerations
+- Compliance documentation guidance

+An AWS CloudFormation template for GovCloud deployment is included in `docs/aws-govcloud-cfn.yaml`.

 ## Extending the Tool

 ### Adding New Cloud Providers